Extended Cities: Khartoum - PortSudan - Cairo

 Forming a theoretical framework that allows understanding various aspects of the city and its impact on individuals and communities.
 Providing narratives to dismantle stereotypes that hinder interaction between communities.
 It also seeks to explore and understand the city in a new way, through an artistic approach that allows artists to find a common idea about urban life and personal experiences there, in light of war, displacement, and the common suffering experienced by citizens in the three cities.
 Connecting local artistic communities with expatriate Sudanese artists and creating joint projects that ensure their interaction with each other.

-Participating Artists
+Resident Artists

 Kamal Hashim